 I look at my kids and wonder how they manage to find so much joy in just about everything.
 At some point while growing up, each of us lost this wonder for life we once had as children.

 Just think about how a child will pick out the center of a piece of bread and throw away the crusty parts they hate.
 We might find this annoying, but we can learn a lot from their total focus only on what makes them the happiest.

 As adults, we waste so much of our energy hating things we have to do.
-From cleaning the house, paying off credit cards, and doing taxes, there’s an endless supply of drudgery to take the joy out of life.
+Cleaning the house, paying off credit cards, doing taxes — there’s an endless supply of drudgery if we look for it.

-And all you have to do to beat this is remember what brings you joy, or even try doing again what you liked as a child.
+To beat this defeatist thinking, remember what brings you joy, or even try doing again what you liked as a child.

 Another disappointing affect of aging is that we tend to stop being so active.
 We begin to let our bodies waste away in front of the TV.
 One of the easiest ways to get happiness back into your life, and make you more likeable, is to get moving again.

 Exercise even makes you live longer.
 Research on 18,000 Harvard graduates confirms this.
 On average, a grad added three hours to their life for each hour of exercise they completed.
 Just find what you like to do and get moving and you’ll be well on your way to a better and longer life!